open/close all folders

 - Fostering for Profit: After discovering child support cheques, Anna is afraid that this is the reason Yoriko adopted her.
 Fortunately, it is not so.

-- Good Parent: Yoriko thinks of Anna as nothing less than her own child.
+- Good Parents: Yoriko thinks of Anna as nothing less than her own child.
 The reason she sent Anna away was to treat her asthma, and she frequently calls the Oiwas to inquire about Anna's well-being.

 - Mama Bear: A passive example, but she takes Anna's health and happiness very seriously.
 The former is why she even sent her daughter over seas.